Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

-\textbf{Security Analysis} --- We have to consider two cases.
-First, if the Other Party is not an attacker, it is expected that its behavior is fair, \textit{i.e.}, it does respect the protocol.
-Second, if the Other Party is an attacker, it could, in theory, send random $b$ and $y$ values to the Verifier.
-However, this would not affect the chances of being detected by the Verifier (as the Other Party does not know $x$).
+\begin{proof}[Proof of Theorem 1] If the Prover has not been compromised, its behavior is expected to be fair, i.e., respecting the protocol.
+If the Prover is an attacker, it could, in theory, send random $b$ and $y$ values to the Verifier.
+However, this would not affect the chances of being detected by the Verifier (as the Prover does not know $x$).
+Thus, we assume the Prover respects the protocol also when it is an attacker.